 Other Visual Systems I use...

-• First/Then Schedules: UPDATE!
-I NO LONGER USE FIRST/THEN BOARDS FOR COMPLIANCE WITH AN ACTIVITY.
-This should not be used with withhold a desired activity (this does not support neurodiverse learners).
-You can use these for a mini activity schedule to reduce transition anxiety between activities.
+First/Then Schedules: I do not recommend first/then for compliance.
+This should not be used to withhold a desired activity (this does not support neurodiverse learners).
+You can use these for a mini-activity schedule to reduce transition anxiety between activities.
 Be flexible, if the student wants the other object first, follow their lead and just switch them!

-• UPDATE: I no longer use token boards in my therapy sessions.
+UPDATE: I no longer use token boards in my therapy sessions.
 I believe that compliance based systems are not supporitve of neurodiverse students.
-I tried to build my lessons and plans off of their interests.
+I tried to build my lessons and plans around their interests.

 Thanks for reading!
 I would love to hear what kind of visual systems you use in therapy (other than the visual schedules in the classroom).
 Thanks for reading!